Introducing Pay on Email: a new way to accept payments

 Small businesses buyers

-Smaller buyers may not have a dedicated A/P team.
+Smaller buyers may not have a dedicated accounts payable (AP) team.
 They purchase from their suppliers infrequently and are therefore not as interested in signing up for and maintaining credentials on multiple suppliers’ self-service platforms.
 Email billing is a good electronic invoicing solution for them.

 We noticed this as well, and that’s why we are proud to announce Billtrust Payments’ newest channel: Pay on Email.